IPS-LMU/The-EMU-SDMS-Manual/_book/tutorial.md

 ### Overview

-Now the *my-first* `emuDB` is loaded into R, an overview of the current status and configuration of the database can be displayed using the `summary()` function as shown the below R code snippet.
+Now the *my-first* `emuDB` is loaded into R, an overview of the current status and configuration of the database can be displayed using the `summary()` function as is shown by the below R code snippet.